 To build this list, I didn't just look at feature lists.
 I focused on what actually matters when you're trying to get work done.

 First, how easily does it plug into the tools you already use, like Zendesk or Freshdesk?
-I'm not a fan of ripping out a whole system that your team knows and likes.
+I'm a fan of working with systems that your team knows and likes.
 Next, how much control do you actually get?
 I wanted to see if I could tweak the AI's personality and decide exactly what it should (and shouldn't) handle.

 I also looked at how it learns.
 Does it actually train on your real support tickets and internal documents from places like Confluence or Google Docs to give relevant answers from the get-go?
 Finally, I dug into the pricing.
-No one likes surprise bills, so I looked for clear, upfront costs instead of confusing "per-resolution" models that can get expensive fast.
+No one likes surprise bills, so I looked for clear, upfront costs that help teams plan their budgets effectively.

 The best AI customer service tools at a glance